Discover Cape Town's Vibrant Art Galleries

 Key Takeaways

-• ✓ The city is a major hub for contemporary African art.
+• ✓ Cape Town is a global hub for contemporary African art.

-• ✓ First Thursdays is a popular monthly art and culture event.
+• ✓ First Thursdays is a popular monthly event where galleries stay open late.

 How It Works